Archive-42/redux-docs/md-docs/normalizing-state-shape.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-This state structure is much flatter overall.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>This state structure is much flatter overall.
 Compared to the original nested format, this is an improvement in several ways:

 - Because each item is only defined in one place, we don't have to try to make changes in multiple places if that item is updated.
 - The reducer logic doesn't have to deal with deep levels of nesting, so it will probably be much simpler.